 Our pneumonia work is focused on the following areas.
 Click on a link to learn more about our interventions:

-- Pre-Packaged Treatment: We educate caregivers on the importance of prompt care seeking behavior and where to go when a child presents with cough and rapid breathing, and we distribute pre-packaged therapy for pneumonia.
+- Pre-packaged Pneumonia treatment: We educate caregivers on the importance of prompt care seeking behavior and where to go when a child presents with cough and rapid breathing, and we distribute pre-packaged therapy for pneumonia.

 - Non-Communicable Disease Life Course Pocket Cards